On this page

 Pick a Training Program

-There are numerous educational pathways for those interested in medical billing and coding.
+There are numerous educational pathways for those interested in medical billing or coding.
 Certificate, diploma, or associate degree – which path is the best?
-Because each has advantages and disadvantages, the answer depends on your specific professional and personal goals.
+Because each has pros and cons, the answer depends on your professional and personal goals.
+Generally, the longer a program takes to complete, the more professional opportunities that result.
+On the other hand, a longer program can mean more money invested.
+Let’s take a deeper look at the options.

 Types of Medical Billing and Coding Programs

 Anyone considering a career as a medical biller or coder has a decision to make: which type of educational programs is right for me?
 In general, each student has three options from which to choose: certificate, diploma, or associate degree.
-Here’s a quick look at how each of these compare.
+Here’s a quick look at how each of these compares.

 See a more detailed comparison at our guide to medical billing and coding programs online.